Welcome to the first report in our major study of how Britain Will Shop for Fashion in 2019 & Beyond.

 Moreover if people see something on a feed they like they are increasingly likely to visit a retailer’s website or store to seek it out.
 Of course there are some brands that have decided to opt out of social media altogether but those are special cases.

 For most, social media and the use of influencers to filter content is only set to become more and more important.
 We hope our findings help you get your strategy right for your target audience.

-Download a PDF copy of the full report below.
+Download a PDF copy of the full report below for FREE now.